 - Shenanigans over fees being re-negotiated behind the scenes by a commissioner, without regard to the impact on a user’s care plan contents or quality of provision

-- A claim for unlawful detention arising out of a council simply failing to delay urgent authorisations into standard ones under the DoLS process (where the provider has conducted the so-called safeguarding enquiry).
+- A claim for unlawful detention arising out of a council simply failing to process a hospital’s urgent DoLS authorisations into standard ones under the DoLS process (AND, please note, where the provider has conducted the so-called safeguarding enquiry).

 - The DB Service’s decision to bar a person with a conviction when a teen, from volunteering with vulnerable adults, when he himself has a disability and was not given an advocate on referral to Safeguarding of a recent concern.

 - Provider issues: a care home struggling to tell the difference between self funders and Full Cost paying council clients, and thus not knowing who owes what to whom… And some legal help for parents of a woman who’d been thriving in supported living, until concern about DoL or the NMW ‘prevented’ the night staff from providing sufficiently close supervision to stop her from picking at a leg wound, with the consequence that she had to be taken to a relative’s own house for 24/7 distraction for over 2 months – whereupon the support providers felt unable to provide support, IN that home, during weekdays, if the young woman would not willingly go to day care activities when they came to collect her, all because of the way the service had been commissioned and funded to avoid the need for regulated home care staff to be allocated to the daytime hours